Abdullahiolajide/Vaults/README.md

 * Access the Admin Dashboard.
 * Create new prediction vaults, defining:
   • Event or outcome to be predicted
-  • Initial balance (optional) – added to the total pool
+  • Initial balance  – added to the total pool
 * Once the event concludes, the admin manually resolves the vault by selecting the correct outcome.
-* Rewards are distributed automatically to winning participants.
+* Rewards can be claimed by participants after the vaults are resolved.

 User Flow

 * Connect wallet and browse available vaults.
 * Select a vault and submit a prediction by staking tokens.
-* If the outcome matches the user’s prediction, rewards are automatically credited.
+* If the outcome matches the user’s prediction, rewards are credited.

 This creates a fair, transparent, on-chain reward system for both admins and users.